redcurry/LearningUnity/README.md

 ## NavMesh

+* Create a NavMesh agent:
+  * Add Component NavMeshAgent to object

+* Move an agent in a NavMesh:

+      // targetTransform would come from Inspector (e.g., set to the player) GetComponent<NavMeshAgent>().SetDestination(targetTransform.position)

+  * By default, agent stops at target position, but in Inspector can set the "Stopping Distance" to stop the agent that amount away from the target

+* Make agent react only if player is within range:

+      enemyPosition = enemyTransform.position;
+      playerPosition = targetTransform.position;
+      distanceToTarget = Vector3.Distance(playerPosition, enemyPosition);
+      if (distanceToTarget <= chaseRange)
+          navMeshAgent.SetDestination(playerPosition);

+* Make agent chase or attack depending on how close it is (StoppingDistance is set in Inspector for NavMeshAgent):

+      if (distanceToTarget >= navMeshAgent.stoppingDistance)
+          ChaseTarget();
+      else
+          AttackTarget();

 * Add a NavMeshObstacle component to an object to avoid an agent from running into it.
 The object may be animated.
   * Green volume appears around object, which defines it as an obstacle